sahib/brig/docs/tutorial/remotes.rst

         W1nayTG5UMcVxy9mFFNjuZDUb7uVTnmwFYiJ4Ajr1TP3bg

 Thanks to the fingerprint, ``brig`` now knows how to reach the other repository over the network.
-This is done in the background via ``IPFS`` and might take a few moments until a valid route to the host was found.
+This is done in the background via IPFS and might take a few moments until a valid route to the host was found.

 The remote list can tell us if a remote is online:

 .. code-block:: bash

     $ brig remote list
-    NAME   FINGERPRINT  ROUNDTRIP  ONLINE AUTHENTICATED LASTSEEN
-    bob    QmUDSXt27    0s         ✔      ✔             Apr 16 17:31:01
+    NAME   FINGERPRINT  ROUNDTRIP  ONLINE AUTHENTICATED LASTSEEN         AUTO-UPDATE bob    QmUDSXt27    0s         ✔      ✔             Apr 16 17:31:01  no
     $ brig remote ping bob
     ping to bob: ✔ (0.00250s)